Is a Breast Cancer Clinical Trial Right for You?

 When participating in a breast cancer clinical trial, keep in mind that:

-- All of the risks and side effects of the new treatment usually are not known at the beginning of the clinical trial.
-There may be unknown side effects, as well as hoped-for benefits.
-It's important to note that most treatments have potential side effects.
+- Usually, not all of the risks and side effects of the new treatment are known at the beginning of the clinical trial.
+Most treatments have potential side effects.
 Patients are informed of any known possible side effects before they join a clinical trial.
 They're also informed of any "new" side effects that have become known while they are participating in the trial.

-- If you participate in a randomized clinical trial, you may not receive the new treatment being studied.
-Many breast cancer clinical trials compare a new treatment along with current therapy versus the current therapy alone.
-Participants are randomly assigned to one or the other group.
+- If you participate, you may not receive the new treatment being studied.
+Many breast cancer clinical trials combine a new treatment with a current one, and compare that combination to the current treatment alone.
+Participants are randomly assigned to receive either the new combination or the usual treatment.
 This will be explained to you before you decide to take part.

-- As with other forms of therapy, the new treatment may not work for you, even if it helps others.
+- The new treatment may not work for you, even if it helps others.

 - Insurers do not always cover all of the costs associated with taking part in a clinical trial.
-Be sure to talk to your insurance provider before you decide to participate.
+Talk to your insurance provider before you decide to participate.

 - There may be inconveniences, such as more frequent testing, more time at the doctor's office, and travel commitments.

-Before you take part in any breast cancer research study, you will be asked to give informed consent to participate.
-Informed consent means that as a patient, you are given all available information so you can understand what is involved in a specific clinical trial.
-The physicians and nurses conducting the study will explain the treatment to you, including its possible benefits and risks.
+Before you take part in any breast cancer research study, you will be asked to give “informed consent” to participate.
+“Informed” means that as a patient, you are given all available information so you can understand what is involved in a specific clinical trial.
+The doctors and nurses conducting the study will explain the treatment to you, including its possible benefits and risks.